 There is hundred’s of reasons why we like a certain song.
 Vinyl Junkies is looking for the stories behind them.

-A new feature to JUST FOR THE RECORD is Vinyl Junkies: 7 songs that shaped my world.
+A new feature for the blog is Vinyl Junkies: 7 songs that shaped my world.
 First up is Martin Popoff who is a Canadian author of 70 books, including ‘Beer Drinkers and Hell Raisers: The Rise of Motorhead’ he has also wrote ‘Rush – Album by Album’ plus his recent release ‘Metal Collector: Gathered Tales from Headbangers’.

 Many of his books are translated into French, German, Czech and Italian.
 Martin has also worked on CD liner notes for Dio, Anvil, Twisted Sister, Mahogany Rush plus many more.